asuman315/signup/app/README.md

 This was the [source were I got most of what I wanted](https://scoutapm.com/blog/express-error-handling)

 ## Lessons Learned
-###1. *Errors will always crash the server* hence bring everything down if not handled properly.
+### 1. Errors will always crash the server hence bring everything down if not handled properly.
 I thought I would get away with not handling errors properly lol.

-###2. *Fundamental understanding of middleware and how it functions - in a nut shell*.
+### 2. Fundamental understanding of middleware and how it functions - in a nut shell.
  - Middleware are essentialy functions that run between when the server recieves a request and before a response fires to the client.
   - They are triggered sequentially (top to bottom) based on their sequence in code.
   - They operate until the process exits, or the response has been sent back to the client.